yisiox/dry-feet-backend/README.md

 # Dry Feet Backend

-This is the backend for the [Dry Feet project](https://github.com/ryanozx/dry-feet) written using Flask.
+This is the backend for the [Dri-Feet project](https://github.com/ryanozx/dry-feet) written using Flask.
+The name is intentionally different to distinguish the repositories.
+It is also a pun referencing Dri-FIT.

 ## Quick Start